amida-tech/amida-auth-microservice/README.md

 FACEBOOK_CALLBACK_URL
 ```
 Clients can then get a JWT by doing a `GET` for `/api/vX/auth/facebook` and logging in to Facebook.

+## Logging

+Universal logging library [winston](https://www.npmjs.com/package/winston) is used for logging.
+It has support for multiple transports.
+A transport is essentially a storage device for your logs.
+Each instance of a winston logger can have multiple transports configured at different levels.
+For example, one may want error logs to be stored in a persistent remote location (like a database), but all logs output to the console or a local file.
+We just log to the console for simplicity, but you can configure more transports as per your requirement.

 ## Features